axeluhl/sailing-analytics/wiki/typical-data-mining-scenarios.md

 markPassingRetrieverChain.endWith(MarkPassingRetrievalProcessor.class);
 </pre>
 * Ensure, that all retriever chains are added to the `DataMiningBundleService`

+### Implement your own Aggregators

+It may be necessary, that your data mining bundle needs domain specific [aggregator](/wiki/data-mining-architecture#Aggregators).
+For example to compute the aggregations for domain specific statistics (like `Distance`), that can't be done by the domain independent aggregators (located in `com.sap.sse.datamining.impl.components.aggregators`).
+To do this perform the following steps:

+* Implement your own aggregator according to the advice in [Data Mining Architecture](/wiki/data-mining-architecture#Aggregators).
+* Provide a `AggregationProcessorDefinition` for the new aggregator in the corresponding method of the `DataMiningBundleService` of your data mining bundle.
+	* The current convention is, that every concrete aggregator provides its definition with a static method.
+	* Note that the aggregator needs a constructor with the signature `(ExecutorService, Collection<Processor<ResultType, ?>>)` or an exception will be thrown upon the construction of the `AggregationProcessorDefinition`.

+For example see the `Activator` of the `com.sap.sailing.datamining` bundle and its aggregators in the package `com.sap.sailing.datamining.impl.components.aggregators`.

 ## Include a Type forcefully in the GWT Serialization Policy